 I also give clarity to the methods and techniques I use in my images to create high impact and vibrance.
 How I do it, why I do it, and how I keep it subtle.
 Subtlety is key with anything in post-processing.
 Obviously I am a fan of bold, colorful images so my subtle may not be the same as the next photographer’s but in my work I try to make ‘subtle’ adjustments that, combined with others or built upon, create huge impact.

-In the example above I used dodging and burning to de-clutter the scene, highlighting its interests and pushing the distracting bits into the shadows, thus giving the viewer one direction to move… forward.
+In the example above I used dodging and burning to de-clutter the scene.
+I highlighted its interests and pushed the distracting bits into the shadows.
+Together, this gives the viewer one direction to move… forward.

 I hope you have enjoyed this article about the benefits of dodging and burning.
 For a more in-depth look at these concepts and techniques, take look at my Dodging and Burning for Landscape Photography Tutorial.
 Here are a few landscape photos from my Dodging and Burning tutorial.